 The research conducted thus far has produced conflicting results, and many studies have suffered from flaws in their research methods.
 Animal experiments investigating the effects of Radio Frequency (RF) energy exposures characteristic of wireless phones have yielded conflicting results that often cannot be repeated in other laboratories.
 A few animal studies, however, have suggested that low levels of RF could accelerate the development of cancer in laboratory animals.
-However, many of the studies that showed increased tumor development used animals that had been genetically engineered or treated with cancer-causing chemicals so as to be pre-disposed to develop cancer in the absence of RF exposure.
+However, many of the studies that showed increased tumor development used animals that had been genetically engineered or treated with cancer-causing chemicals so as to be predisposed to develop cancer in the absence of RF exposure.
 Other studies exposed the animals to RF for up to 22 hours per day.
-These conditions are not similar to the conditions under which people use wireless phones, so it is largely unknown what the results of such studies investigated possible associations between the use of wireless phones and primary brain cancer (glioma, meningioma, acoustic neuroma, other brain tumors, and salivary gland tumors), leukemia, or other types of cancer.
-None of the studies can provide absolute findings about long-term exposures since the average period of phone use in these studies was approximately three years.
+These conditions are not similar to the conditions under which people use wireless phones, so it is largely unknown what the results of such studies mean for human health and safety.
+Three large epidemiology studies have been published since December 2000.
+These studies investigated possible associations between the use of wireless phones and primary brain cancer (glioma, meningioma, acoustic neuroma, other brain tumors, and salivary gland tumors), leukemia, or other types of cancer.
+None of the studies demonstrated the existence of any harmful health effects from wireless phone RF exposures.
+However, none of the studies can provide absolute findings about longterm exposures since the average period of phone use in these studies was approximately three years.